highchair/artinruins-com/_property/ric-residence-hall.md

 images:
   - url: ric-residence-jh-2007-08-01.jpg
+    alt: 'A five story residence hall set in a horseshoe shape.
+A main entrance sits in the center, and the first floor is comprised of alternating courses of red brick and tan brick.
+Upper floors are all tan brick, with sections of white panels to break the façade up into chuncks.'
+    sizes: '1440, 900'
   - url: ric-residence-jh-2007-08-02.jpg
+    sizes: '1200, 900'
   - url: ric-residence-jh-2007-08-03.jpg
+    sizes: '1200, 900'
   - url: ric-residence-jh-2007-08-04.jpg
+    sizes: '1440, 900'
   - url: ric-residence-jh-2007-08-05.jpg
+    sizes: '1440, 900'
   - url: ric-residence-jh-2007-08-06.jpg
+    sizes: '1200, 900'
   - url: ric-residence-jh-2007-08-07.jpg
+    sizes: '1440, 900'
   - url: ric-residence-jh-2007-08-08.jpg
+    sizes: '1440, 900'
   - url: ric-residence-jh-2007-08-09.jpg
+    sizes: '1200, 900'

 imagescredit:
 ---